 The consequence of this is that the embeddedness of museums within a specific relatively isolated policy universe directly impinges on what occurs within it, providing the possibility of differentiating between endogenous and exogenous sources of pressure/demand upon policy choices in a fairly clear-cut fashion.
 This allows the identification of the role of sectoral actors/agents in interpreting, implementing and otherwise reacting to systemic and structural pressures.
 While groups of professional actors within the museums sector may well disagree with each other about what the exogenous demands that are placed upon them actually mean, and what the most appropriate response to these demands may be, their individual and collective responses to these demands can certainly be identified as examples of agency of work within the sector.

 While the current paper deals with structure/agency in the museums policy sector in England these sectoral characteristics are not unusual in other countries.
-Even in cases where museums have a more central political role in public life, either in terms of creating ideas and images of ‘the nation’ or ‘the community’ or ‘the people’ (as shown in Knell et al. 2011, for example) that are then used for political purposes such as the creation of the ‘imagined community’ of nationality and nationalism (Anderson 2006 [1983]), or as elements for the direct exercise of forms of cultural diplomacy (Nisbett 2013) and general international relations (Sylvester 2009), these uses of them are largely secondary and instrumental in comparison with more traditional forms of political activity within nation-states.
+Even in cases where museums have a more central political role in public life, either in terms of creating ideas and images of ‘the nation’ or ‘the community’ or ‘the people’ (as shown in Knell et al. 2011, for example) that are then used for political purposes, such as the creation of the ‘imagined community’ of nationality and nationalism (Anderson 2006 [1983]), or as elements for the direct exercise of forms of cultural diplomacy (Nisbett 2013) and general international relations (Sylvester 2009), these uses of them are largely secondary and instrumental in comparison with more traditional forms of political activity within nation-states.
 Certainly direct state control of museum contents, displays and exhibitions is relatively rare: even in states with relatively low levels of direct democratic engagement governmental control tends towards the ‘arm’s-length’ or is based on forms of self-censorship rather than on explicit direction (Verutti 2014).
 The consequence of this is that there is a cross-national tendency for the museums sector to be both politically non-central and, quite commonly, a semi-detached part of the overall political system, free to operate in its own way as long as this does not negatively impinge on the larger political and ideological expectations and requirements of national, regional and local governments (Gray 2015a).
-This does not mean that museums are actually politically unimportant in the grand scheme of things – a point emphasized by Message (2014 23) – only that they are not generally treated as being so by national political actors.
+This does not mean that museums are actually politically unimportant in the grand scheme of things – a point emphasized by Message (2014: 23) – only that they are not generally treated as being so by national political actors.
 The consequence of this is that while on occasion museums and museum policy can become matters of political moment they are generally left to their own devices, allowing internal actors a freedom of action and room for manoeuvre that is not always to be found in other policy sectors.
 In this respect the status of the museums sector as a matter of ‘low’ politics – ‘those residual matters which in normal circumstances could be left to governments and interests in the periphery’ (Bulpitt 1983: 3) – provides the means by which actors internal to the sector can stake a claim to effective policy control and autonomy.